The content matters

 Content and entry are important in a speech, as well as formulating key messages.
 However, it should also be conclusive - so that the message also gets stuck with the audience.
 Spice it up a bit.

 By “seasoning” it is meant that you revise your raw text so that your speech becomes entertaining and “easily digestible”.
-Here are some specific recommendations: Nothing makes a speech as interesting as its brevity.
+Here are some concrete recommendations: Nothing makes a speech as interesting as its brevity.

-You make your speech "spicy" if you practice doing without.
+Therefore, you make your speech "spicy" if you practice doing without.
 So think about which words, sentences and sections you can delete without having to sacrifice (essential) content.

 Pay attention to the time form